dineshmohan24102004/19CS403_JAVA/Module-03/DAY-4/README.md

 # Ex.No:3(D) STRING TOKENIZER IN JAVA

 ## AIM:
-To create a java program using StringTokenizer class that tokenizes a string "My name is Java Programming" on the basis of whitespace.
+To write a Java program that reads a string input from the user, splits it into tokens using the delimiter #, and displays the total number of tokens.

 ## ALGORITHM :
-1. Start the Program
-2. Import `Scanner` and `StringTokenizer` and define class `tok`
-3. In `main`:
--	a) Create `Scanner` object `sc`
--	b) Initialize the string `str` as "My name is Java Programming"
+1.Start.

+2.Import the Scanner and StringTokenizer classes.

+3.Create the class StringTokenizer3.

+4.Define the main method.

+5.Create a Scanner object to take input from the user.

+6.Read a full line input as a string (str1).

-4. Create a `StringTokenizer` object `token` to tokenize `str`
+7.Create a StringTokenizer object st to tokenize str1 using # as the delimiter.

-5. Use a `while` loop to iterate through tokens:
--	a) Print each token using `token.nextToken()`
-6. End
+8.Use countTokens() method of StringTokenizer to count the number of tokens.

+9.Print the total number of tokens.

+10.End.